SkyAudit/blog/content/statement/The Meaning of Aether.md

 powerful as DHT.
 It is a core component for the next generation of decentralized systems.

-Aether is a mystical element that permutes all of space and I think its appropriate.
+Aether is a mystical element that permeates all of space and I think its appropriate.

 In Tor, you can identify the path to a service through traffic analysis by